 Reid Coen has been guiding Rick Steves tour groups around Europe for nearly 20 years.
-His first-ever tour was the Best of Europe in 1996 and since then he's led many different itineraries including Spain, Berlin-Prague-Vienna, just about any tour in Italy, Belgium & Holland, Germany-Austria-Switzerland, and Greece.
+His first-ever tour was the Best of Europe in 1996 and since then he's led many different itineraries including Spain, Berlin-Prague-Vienna, and just about any tour in Italy, Belgium & Holland, Germany-Austria-Switzerland, and Greece as well as our My Way® Alpine Europe tour.
 Reid's background in education and European history combined with a deep-rooted passion for travel make him the quintessential Rick Steves tour guide.

 Reid, you've led all four of our Best of Europe itineraries.
 From your perspective what makes these tours so special?

 All of our tours are beautifully designed, blending the best-known tourist sights with unique "back door" experiences.
 But I really believe our 21-day Best of Europe tour is the jewel in the crown.
 The pace and scope are demanding, but the rewards are tremendous.
 We visit the world-class cities of Amsterdam, Venice, Florence, Rome, and Paris and stop in little-known hill towns and quiet "off the beaten path" villages.
 Even though the earliest days inevitably illicit multiple "wow" moments, I'm always able to guarantee the tour will get better and better until we reach the grand finale in Paris — the City of Light!

 You're also a manager for our My Way® Alpine Europe vacation.
 Tell us about the differences between a fully guided tour and an "un-guided" My Way tour, where you don't give history talks and walking tours.